likematthew/ExOrShock/Readme.md

 ## 1. How The Cup Works
 Before you begin, you need to fill up the cup with water to the top.
 Then start the cup by switching on an external battery pack located on the bottom.
 After switching on the cup, all three LEDs (Blue, Green, Red) light up.
 Then the calibration mode starts, which calibrates the lowest value of the upper moisture level sensor, which is located directly in the cup.
 > As already mentioned, the cup must be filled with water for calibration.
+> There are two moisture level sensors in the cup, one on the top and one on the bottom, to be more accurate.

-During the calibration, the three LEDs start to light up 15 times from top to bottom.
+During the calibration, the three LEDs on the lower half start to light up 15 times from top to bottom.
 After the calibration, the blue LED flashes slowly.
 This means that the cup is waiting for a value from the Bluetooth module, which you have to connect to in order to send the seconds how long it should take to empty the cup.
 Now you can empty the cup and fill it with a drink of your choice.
 After the seconds have been received, the blue LED lights up continuously.
 Now someone can start drinking.
-When you tilt the cup to start drinking, the top moisture sensor will notice and the blue LED will start flashing again.
+When you tilt the cup to start drinking, the top moisture level sensor will notice and the blue LED will start flashing again.
 The LED flashes faster and faster as the time runs out.
 If you have finished drinking the cup before the time is up, the green LED lights up.
 If you do not finish the cup before the time is up, the red LED will light up, and you will get shocked.
 Then the cycle starts again and the blue LED starts flashing until you send the time again via Bluetooth.
 ## 2. What You Need For The Build
 ### 2.1 Knowledge
 In the best case, you already have programming knowledge and also know what an Arduino is and how to use it.